ardszsantos/termconfigs/README.md

 ## config dump

-- Currently using Kitty and zsh (ohmyzsh -rkj-repos theme)
+- Currently using Kitty with zsh.

+(ohmyzsh theme:
+- rkj-repos)